VladSimeonidi/CCT-Mobile-Development-CA-2-news-app/README.md

 Adding Posts to Favorites:

 The app provides a service to add posts to the Favorites tab.
 This service allows users to save their preferred articles for future reference.

-Conclusion:

-In conclusion, your news app offers a user-friendly interface with three main tabs, namely Business, General, and Headlines.
-It includes essential features such as a logo, Favorites tab, Not Found page, and a link button to the homepage.
-The app also provides API services to fetch news articles and manage user preferences effectively.
-By implementing these features and functionalities, the news app aims to deliver a comprehensive and engaging news reading experience to its users.